-If you're an elite athlete or performer and your commitments will have an impact on your studies, you may be eligible for ongoing support.
+If you're an elite athlete or performer and your commitments will have an impact on your studies, you may be eligible to Register for ongoing support for your studies.

 Who is eligible?